thegriglat/ecal-dpg-plots/README.md

 ## For developers

-The website is built using Angular and Fomantic-UI (Semantic-UI in the past).
+The website is built using Angular and Fomantic-UI (supported fork of Semantic-UI).
-To start coding do the following (bash commands):
+To start development do the following (bash commands):

 ```bash
 cd site